 5. Read travel insurance policy wordings and terms and conditions

 Travel insurance is tricky because while every policy is somewhat similar, the differences lie in the nitty gritty details that can only be found in the depths of wordy T&Cs.

 For example, always check that you’re not paying extra to insure trip costs that are already refundable.
 For instance, if your flight is refundable and you already got a flight voucher for its cancellation, your insurer does not need to reimburse it.

-Also, if you’re getting opt-in coverage from an airline, make sure you read the T&Cs and agree with the level of coverage.
+Also, if you’re getting opt-in travel insurance from your airline, make sure you read the policy wordings’ terms and conditions and agree with the level of coverage.